keller-mark/dynamic-importmap/README.md

 ### es-module-shims solution

 es-module-shims can be used in shim-mode (rather than polyfill-mode) to achieve the same effect as dynamic-importmap.
+However, this usage of es-module-shims is not well documented, involves some undesired use of side effects (i.e., global variables), and involves importing unused code (i.e., for the polyfill-mode).

+In contrast, this library makes use of many of the es-module-shims internals but does not include the extra polyfill features.

 ### Take control over the full application 💪